 Do not poach money out of shared bank accounts.
 You’ll eventually need to close these accounts and divide the funds according to your divorce settlement.
 If you empty the accounts before the divorce, your spouse may accuse you of trying to steal money.
 (Learn how to close down joint accounts during a divorce.)

 Open Your Own Credit Card

 Now is also a good time to apply for a credit card in your own name if you don’t already have one.
 You’ll want to close shared credit cards when you start the divorce proceedings, and you don’t want to find yourself without any financial cushion if you should face a sudden expense, like a car repair.
 Using credit cards in your own name is also a good way to begin building up your individual credit.
 NerdWallet.com is a great resource for comparing different credit card offers.

 Expenses can mount quickly during a divorce.
 Rather than put all these expenses on your credit card where you can face high interest rates, consider borrowing the money from a different source.

-A divorce has long-ranging financial implications.
-Building up some cash reserves will give you the freedom to pursue your divorce without facing crippling money worries.
+Building up some cash reserves gives you the freedom to pursue your divorce without facing crippling money worries.
 More freedom means you have the time, focus, and ability to seek a settlement that is more favorable to you.
 If you suspect that your spouse may be thinking of a divorce, you can follow these same tips so you aren’t blindsided.

 One of the best ways to prepare for a divorce is to attend a local Second Saturday Divorce Workshop where you can hear from divorce experts and receive advice on your specific situation.
 Look for a divorce workshop in your area today.
 We also encourage you to read through our informative Divorce Article Archives for women.